-- 9. Raj takes a room on rent by signing a "rent agreement" for the purpose of running a business of café shop in a town where the soldiers stationed nearby come to relax during the weekends.
+10. Raj takes a room on rent by signing a "rent agreement" for the purpose of running a business of café shop in a town where the soldiers stationed nearby come to relax during the weekends.
 It was speculated that due to being the only café in the area, it will be able to earn a lot of profit as the solider frequently visit the town.
 As soon as the café was opened the government announced the town to be out of bound for the soldiers.
 Can Raj declare the contract impossible to perform?
-Please explain whether this contract be void in nature due to frustration or is it mere Economic Hardship.
-(10 marks) - 10.
-The performance of Contract becomes physically impossible because of the disappearance of the subject matter.
-But the principle is not confined to physical impossibilities, it also extends to cases where the performance of the contract is physically possible, but the object the parties had in mind has failed to materialize.
-Analyze the doctrine of frustration of Contract with the help of leading cases. .
-(10 Marks) - 11.
+Please explain whether this contract be void in nature due to frustration or is it mere economic hardship.
+(10 marks)

+- 11. The performance of Contract becomes physically impossible because of the disappearance of the subject matter.
+But the principle is not confined to physical impossibilities It also extends to cases where the performance of the contract is physically possible, but the object the parties had in mind has failed to materialize.
+Alayze the doctrine of frustration of Contract with the help of leading cases.
+(10 Marks) - 12.
 Define Quasi-Contract.
-Explain the rationale given by the Courts justifying the Quasi Contractual obligation in various cases.
-(10 Marks) - 12.
+Explain the rationale given by the Courts justifying the Quasi Contractual obligation in various cases. - 13.
 The defendant company started a scheme for the development of a land tract into housing colony.
 The plaintiff was granted a plot on payment of earnest money.
 The company undertook to construct the roads and drains necessary for making the land suitable for building and residential purposes.
 Before the defendant could make the above stated development, considerable portion of the land was requisitioned by the government during the war.
 Can the defense of Section 56 be taken by the defendant in order to not perform the contract?
 Explain with the help of leading case law.
-(10 Marks) - 13.
+(10 Marks) - 14.
+A, a singer , enters into a contract with B, the manager of a theater, to sing at his theater two nights on every week during the next two months, and B engages to ay het at the rate of hundred rupees for each night.
+On the sixth night, A willfully absents herself.
+With the assent of B, A sings on the seventh night.
+Explain the legal position in the instant case.
+Can B after the seventh night put an end to the contract?
+(10 Marks) - 15.
 Discuss the effect of minor's agreement.
 Discuss the remedies which are available to a minor under the law of contract against the other party to the contract?
 A, aged less than 18 years, represents to B, that he is above 18 years of age and thereby induces B to pay him a loan of Rs.
 20,000 against a promissory note.
 A, later on, refuses to repay the loan to B. Discuss the remedies available to B in the light of the law under section 64 and 65 of the Indian Contract and the Specific relief Act.
 (10 Marks)